fnl/txtfnnl/README.rst

   lemmatized.
 - ``tag`` works just as ``pre``, but outputs the content in plaintext format instead of XMI.
+- ``grep`` enables the use of syntax patterns similar to the output of ``tag`` to annotate semantic entities or detect (pattern-based) relationships between those entities.
+In other words, this pipeline provides a syntactic regular expression language for matching token sequences and their part-of-speech, chunk tags, and lemmas in UIMA.
+This functionality is similar to GATE's JAPE, but adds in relationship annotation capabilities.
 - ``entities`` annotates known entity mentions on documents by supplying a mapping of input file names (w/o sufffix) to entity identifiers (type, namespace, identifier), looking up the names for those entity IDs in a DB, and